SK-Electronics-Consulting/kicad-coil-generators/README.md

 ## To dos

-1. TODO: Fix the sign of the various variables.
-It feels like often the +/- is counter intuitive within the calculations.
+1. TODO: Add the flux neutral coil generator from my other repo.
+1. TODO: Add different geometries of coils.
+1. TODO: Add an inductance calculator with verification data.